NIHR Academic Clinical Lecturer

 - Clinician Scientist

 - Clinical Lecturer in Plastic Surgery

-Previously I have been funded by the Wellcome Trust, the Royal College of Surgeons Dunhill Medical Trust and the Oxford Health Services Research Committee, and I am currently the Duke of Kent Fellow at Restore and NIHR Clinical Lecturer.
-I am a member of the Basic Science Committee of the TTS and am keen to promote research to junior clinicians.
-I am also an enthusiastic teacher, and am Retained Lecturer in Anatomy at Exeter College.
+Previously I have been funded by the Wellcome Trust, the Royal College of Surgeons Dunhill Medical Trust and the Oxford Health Services Research Committee, and the Restore Research Trust I am Co-Chair of the Basic Science Committee of the TTS, and a member of the TTS Young Members Committee and the ESOT VCA Committee.
+I am an Associate Editor of the journal Transplantation.
+I am keen to promote basic and translationatl research to junior clinicians.
+I am also an enthusiastic teacher, and am Retained Lecturer in Physiology at Exeter College, Oxford.

 Preserving Treg Function: Beyond mTOR Inhibitors.

 Adigbli G. and Issa F., (2018), Transplantation, 102, 179 - 182

 Penile Allotransplantation for Penis Amputation after Ritual Circumcision: A Case Report with 24 Months of Follow-up

 Issa F., (2018), Transplantation, 102, 1 - 2

 Mesenchymal Stromal Cell Therapy: After the Gold Rush.